 Gluten-free Black-eyed Pea Fritters

 The fritters came with flavorful zhough, yogurt, and peppadew purée.
-Zhough is a chili paste with the consistency of a pesto sauce, while the peppadew purée is a sweet pepper sauce.
-Fortunately, the intense flavors of the sauce paired well with the cooling yogurt to create a delightful combination.
+Zhough is a chili paste with the consistency of pesto, while the peppadew purée is a sweet pepper sauce.
+Fortunately, the sauce’s intense flavors paired well with the cooling yogurt, creating a delightful combination.

 Sensory Note: The outside of the black-eyed pea patty was crisp, but the inside was overly dry and chewy.
-None of the kids were fans of these fritters due to the texture, even when we called them black-eyed pea pancakes.
+None of the kids were fans of these fritters because of their texture, even when we called them black-eyed pea pancakes.

 Pomegranate-lacquered Chicken